Heat loss

 | Hot water | Cylinder sizing and location affect cost and practicality. | What hot water arrangement is being proposed? |

-| Controls | Controls affect comfort and running costs. | How should the system be run day to day? |
+| Controls | Controls affect comfort and day-to-day use. | How should the system be run in normal weather and cold weather? |

 Next-step route